A look back at our ancestor’s lifestyle and diets will help you understand why you are suffering from anxiety and depression – and why they didn’t.

-This type of eating has very real effects on the body and brain.
+This Low-Fat diet has very real effects on the body and brain.

 We were able to show that individuals who consumed more omega-3 fatty acids in their diets had more gray matter volume in areas of the brain important for regulating mood.
 These results suggest that these specific fats, certainly not fat in general, may confer a protective effect against depression and other mood-related problems.

 There are two omega-3 fatty acids in the brain.
 The first is called docosahexaenoic acid or DHA.
 This is primarily a structural component for the brain.
 The other is called eicosapentaenoic acid or EPA.
 This is the primary anti-inflammatory omega-3 fatty acid for the brain.
 So if the levels of EPA are low in the blood, they are going to be low in the brain.
 To further complicate the matter, the lifetime of EPA in the brain is very limited (3,4).
 This means you have to have a constant supply in the blood stream to keep neuro-inflammation under control.

 This “high-grain and low-fat “way of eating also contributes to inflammation.